yt-koike/dify-slack-connector/README.md

 2. Rename `slack_dify_secret_template.yml` to `.slack_dify_secret.yml`.
 3. `docker compose up -d`
-4. If you want to stop it, type `docker compose up -d`.
+4. If you want to stop it, type `docker compose down`.